llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 For clauses and data attributes, we use the following notations:

-* *pre* labels a data attribute that was predetermined and not specified by an explicit clause.
+* *pre* labels a data attribute that is predetermined and not specified by an explicit clause.
-* *imp* labels a data attribute or clause that was implicitly determined and not specified by an explicit clause.
+* *imp* labels a data attribute or clause that is implicitly determined and not specified by an explicit clause.
-* *exp* labels a clause (possibly specifying a data attribute) that was explicitly specified.
+* *exp* labels a clause (possibly specifying a data attribute) that is explicitly specified.
-* *not* labels a clause that was not explicitly specified on a directive.
+* *not* labels a clause that is not explicitly specified.
 * Mappings for data attributes and for clauses that are specified per variable should be interpreted per variable.
 * Mappings for other clauses should be interpreted per directive.